-Section 3.2 suggests a node-based placement approach.
-We will proceed to compute the set of nodes that are S_i -possible and S_i -exclusive, with respect to each sanitizer S_i for i ranging from 1 to k.
-To combine the computation of these properties for different sanitizers S_i , we use bitvectors as our representation.
-Generally, a 1 at position i for a value at node $n \in N$ means that the property (either possiblity or exclusiveness) holds for S_i .
+To implement the node-based placement strategy we compute the set of nodes that are S_i -possible and S_i -exclusive for each sanitizer S_i for i ranging from 1 to k.
+To combine the computation of these properties for different sanitizers S_i , we use bit vectors as our representation.
+Generally, a 1 at position i for a value at node $n \in N$ means that the property (either possibility or exclusiveness) holds for S_i .

 First, we compute available source types and anticipated sink types at every node using a dataflow analysis, as shown in Figure 6.
-We specify dataflow analyses by giving the semilattice of dataflow facts, the initial values of source nodes, the transfer function for nodes, and the direction of the dataflow analysis.
+We specify dataflow analyses by giving the semilattice of dataflow facts, the initial values of start nodes (source nodes for forward analyses, sink nodes for backwards analyses), the transfer function for nodes, and the direction of the dataflow analysis.
 This is a complete specification of the dataflow analyses.